STM-Capstone-2022/stm-capstone-door-knock-detection/README.md

 Set the topic type to be standard and give the topic a name, preferably the way the message will be sent (through EMail).
 Nothing else needs to be altered, so create the topic

 ![asdf](https://user-images.githubusercontent.com/59811685/183310806-482803f4-3b49-42fb-9430-f9f2cf036f65.JPG)

+Once the topic is created, you will be sent to the details of the topic.
+We will now create a subscription to actually send an email.
+Go to the subscriptions tab below, and click **Create subscription**

+It will automatically fill in the topic ARN for you.
+Click on the Protocol dropdown menu, and select *Email*.
+Another line will pop-up called *Endpoint*, which is where the message is sent.

+Any email address will work, but a downfall to this is that constant door knocking will send multiple Emails, so choose one where you don't mind a potential flood of Emails from AWS.

+An Email will be sent to the address you provided.
+You must click the link Emailed to you to confirm and activate the subscription